LibraryCarpentry/lc-wikidata/episodes/03-intro_to_editing.md

 ![Wikidata Feyman](../fig/l03-Mae_Jemison_03_Official_Wikidata_entry_full.png)

 That was fun - let's do this again but this time we create an entry for a book.
 Richard Feyman wrote several one.
-On of his most famous ones is is his autobiobliography "Surely You're Joking, Mr. Feynman!".
+On of his most famous ones is is his autobiobliography "".
 We want to creat an entry for this .
 The procedure is the same as for the creation of the instance about Feynman himself:

 - Use your web browser to go to the test instance at https://test.wikidata.org/ in case that you are not there.